 Please welcome Susan from Living With Punks!
-I love Susan's blog and I'm sure you do too.
-I'm honored to have Susan kick off the Dress Your (School) Boy week!
+I love Susan’s blog and I’m sure you do too.
+She’s here to share this DIY personalized polo shirt.

 I am super excited to be over here at Andrea’s today!
 Oh, ya see, I’m so excited I forgot to introduce myself!
 I’m Susan from Living with Punks.
 I love to create.
 I love to take pictures.
 And, I love to write…therefore, I blog!
 When Andrea asked me to be a part of her Dress your (School) Boy Week, I immediately said YES!
 My twin boys are almost 9 and it is getting harder and harder to sew for them…and have them actually like it!
 So, I have to get creative and really keep my eye out for what’s ‘in’.
 I know!
 That means thumbing through the latest cool children’s clothing catalogs and DIY’ing what I can…